tilaboy/tk-nn-classifier/README.md

 I [2019-11-28 12:41:11,778] [tk_nn_classifier] Saved model to models/poc
 ```

 Congratulations, you just trained the first classifier.
+And the model is save in
+`models/poc` by default, together with a label mapping file.

 ### 2. What happened behind